Skip to content

 Why Nashville

 Nashville grew fast, and its wellness scene grew with it.
 Alongside the music and the boom, the city picked up a healthy appetite for recovery and self-care, and sauna and cold plunge studios have become part of the mix, from dedicated contrast studios to recovery-focused spots.
-As with any fast-growing scene, some places are the real thing and some are riding the trend, so it’s worth knowing how to tell them apart.

-This guide covers the formats and how to plan a first visit.
+As with any fast-growing scene, some places are the real thing and some are riding the trend.
+This guide covers the formats, named venues from our directory, and how to plan a first visit.
 We don’t take placement fees, so nothing here is paid for.

 Dedicated contrast studios.
 Sauna and cold plunge as the main event, built for the hot-cold-rest cycle, usually with the best-controlled temperatures.